panzerdragoonlegacy/website/PRODUCTION.md

    `pg_dump thewilloftheancients > backup.sql`

-4. On the new server, log in as the web app user:
+4. On the new server, get your public key:

-   `sudo su panzerdragoonlegacy`

-5. Get the web app user's public key:

    `cat ~/.ssh/id_rsa.pub`

-6. Back on the old server, paste the new web app user's public key into the `authorized_keys` file of the old web app user:
+5. Back on the old server, paste the new web app user's public key into the `authorized_keys` file of the old web app user:

    `vim ~/.ssh/authorized_keys`

+6. On the new server, copy the database dump from the old server to the home directory of the webapp user on the new server:

+   `scp thewilloftheancients@1.2.3.4:backup.sql ~`

 7. On the new server, copy the data files in the `system` directory from the old server.
 These must be copied at the same time as the database so that the record IDs remain in sync:

-   `scp -r kyle@1.2.3.4:~/thewilloftheancients/shared/public/system/* ~/system`

-8. On the new server, copy the database dump from the old server to the home directory of the webapp user on the new server:

-   `scp thewilloftheancients@1.2.3.4:backup.sql ~`
+   `rsync -av thewilloftheancients@1.2.3.4:~/thewilloftheancients/shared/public/system ~/`